protobuf-net/protobuf-net/docs/compatibilitylevel.md

 `duration.proto`.
 Likewise, decimals.
 For guids... frankly, `bcl.proto` just made a bad choice there - not least because of the unusual endianness that is used.
 It is a lot easier to exchange guids as strings.
 Decimal is also awkward, and is complicated by [this possible future option](https://github.com/protocolbuffers/protobuf/pull/7039), but for now: using a regular string is a far more reasonable option than `bcl.proto` presents.

+## Configuring compatibility in custom models

+Note: these are all advanced topics that do not impact most users.

+There are multiple ways of configuring compatibility levels if you are configuring models at runtime:

+1. the `RuntimeTypeModel.DefaultCompatibilityLevel` instance property can be specified; this is used when a type or module don't define a level via attributes etc; this can only be done before types are added to the model
+2. the `MetaType.CompatibilityLevel` instance property can be specified to explicitly control a particular type; this can only be done before fields are added to the type, so the `RuntimeTypeModel.BeforeApplyDefaultBehaviour` event is a good place to do this
+3. the `RuntimeTypeModel.Add` method (for declaring new types) now optionally takes a compatibility level for new types; if specified, and a type already exists, it is *checked* - if it does not match, an exception is thrown
+4. the `ValueMember.CompatibilityLevel` instance property can be specified to explicitly control individual data fields

+If you are using the `ISerializer<T>` API, there is a new `TypeModel.GetInbuiltSerializer<int>(...)` API that takes a `CompatibilityLevel` and `DataFormat`, and returns the appropriate serializer, if one exists for `T` - or `null` otherwise.